 - Flashlights: LED flashlights (of which there are many models) will extend battery life considerably or try a hand-cranked model like the Freeplay Sherpa.

-- Batteries and rechargers: Batteries are snapped up quickly in emergencies, but rechargeables can draw on solar energy to keep the power flowing.
+- Batteries and rechargers: Batteries are snapped up quickly in emergencies, but rechargeables can draw on solar energy/solar generator to keep the power flowing.
 For rechargeable batteries of all types, see sundancesolar.com.
 A variety of solar chargers for car batteries are available at batterystuff.com.
 To recycle rechargeable batteries at the end of their life, check with your municipal sanitation department.

 - Stoves: For extended emergencies, you’ll want to cook and may need to purify water by boiling it.
 Solar cooking provides a clean-energy option where sunlight is plentiful.
 The Preparedness kit, which includes a pot, water pasteurization indicator, and solar cooker is available through solarcookers.org.
 Or keep a portable, propane stove and fuel conveniently close to your emergency kit.

 - Sewage: Properly handling human waste is a necessity when sewage lines have broken or been overwhelmed by flooding.
 You can convert your toilet or a 5-gallon pail to an emergency toilet by lining it with two heavy-duty garbage bags and placing kitty litter, fireplace ashes or sawdust at the bottom.
 Bags should be sealed at the end of the day and removed to a garage or outbuilding.
 The city may accept bags in the solid waste stream under emergency rules or they may be disposed of in a properly working sewage or septic system.
 Alternatively, the PETT Portable Toilet provides waste bags and powder to break down waste and render it fit for disposal in regular trash.